THU-SIGS-AIID/ai-vibe-coding-101/docs/project/chapter1/chapter1-how-to-build-a-snake-game.md

 ![](images/image35.png)

-你可以将下面修改后的代码行发送给 z.ai，并要求它帮你创建一个前端测试演示。很快，你就能实现 SiliconFlow 的基本 API 调用。
+You can send the modified code lines below to z.ai and ask it to help you create a front-end test demo.
+Soon, you'll be able to implement the basic API call for SiliconFlow.

 ![](images/image36.png)

-## 3.4 将 Recraft API 集成到 z.ai 中
+## 3.4 Integrating Recraft API into z.ai

-### 什么是 Recraft
+### What is Recraft

-> Recraft 是一款面向设计师、插画师和营销人员的 AI 工具——于 2022 年在美国成立，总部位于伦敦。它帮助生成/迭代视觉效果（图像、矢量艺术、3D 图形），具有高质量输出（任何文本大小/长度）、精确元素定位和品牌一致性设计等优势。受到 200 个国家/地区 300 多万用户（包括奥美、Netflix）的信任，并已创建了 3.5 亿多张图像，其团队旨在使其成为必备的设计师工具，确保创作者能够控制他们的 AI 辅助工作流程。
+> Recraft is an AI tool for designers, illustrators, and marketers—founded in the US in 2022 and headquartered in London.
+It helps generate/iterate visuals (images, vector art, 3D graphics) with benefits like high-quality output (any text size/length), precise element positioning, and brand-consistent design.
+Trusted by over 3 million users (including Ogilvy, Netflix) across 200 countries and having created 350+ million images, the team aims for it to be the must-have designer tool, ensuring creators have control over their AI-assisted workflows.
 >
 > ![](images/image37.png)
 >